 To rapidly and accurately respond to customer requests for information about vs. To continue serving our customers.
 (Not challenging.)
 To ensure that the general public and industry representatives across the state are kept informed of important changes in vs. To conduct one seminar in every county each year.
 (Unclear purpose; may be more appropriate as part of an objective or action plan.)
-To expedite processing of applications for (Automation could contribute to making this goal more efficient.) vs. To enter 3,000 agency records into the computer system by FY 2021.
+To expedite processing of applications for (Automation could contribute to making this goal more efficient.) vs. To enter 3,000 agency records into the computer system by FY 2023.
 (Too specific and short-term; would be more appropriate as an objective or action plan item.)
 To improve employee morale and productivity. vs. To train our employees.
 (Unclear purpose; more appropriate as part of an objective or action plan.)
-Note: Because this goal addresses internal management concerns, it might not be one of the key goals reported in the Tiole.
-Decause this goal addresses internal management concerns, it might not be one of the key goals reported in the budget.
+Note: Because this goal addresses internal management concerns, it might not be one of the key goals reported in the budget.